AppEngage/docs/SDK_Integration/Android_Studio_SDK_Setup.md

 2. Choose `“import .JAR/.AAR Package”` and click `“Next”`

-3. Now locate the `AppEngage sdk .aar/.jar file` in the downloaded library in the `“File name”` field.
+3. Now locate the `AppEngage sdk .aar file` in the downloaded library in the `“File name”` field.
 Once located, the `“Subproject name”` should auto-populate.
 If not, just give it any name like “appengage” and click `“Finish”`.
 This is now imported as a module in your workspace.
 We will be referencing this in next step.

 4. Now its time to refer to this `module` in your application project.
 Click `File` -> `Project Structure`. `“appengagesdk”` should be visible as a module under `“Modules”` section.
 Select your application module from `“Modules”` section to which you want to integrate `AppEngage SDK` with.
 Click on `“Dependencies”` tab on the top right side of the screen.
 Click on `“+”` button to add a new dependency to your application module __(at bottom left)__